59 Health Symptoms You Should Never Ignore

 Sudden vision changes

 Don’t write off a sudden sight issue—such as double vision, blurred vision, or loss of vision in one eye—as a sign that you just need to rest your tired eyes.
 Sudden eyesight problems could be a sign of a stroke (when a clot or rupture reduces blood flow to the brain).
 Experts warn that you shouldn’t wait if you experience any sudden, significant vision problem; call 911 immediately.
 Certain treatments, such as medications that counteract clots, need to be provided three to four hours after the onset of symptoms in order to be effective.
-Look at these 15 scary symptoms that are usually harmless.

 Skin-color changes, accompanied by rapidly worsening pain